wearefair/gurl/README.md

 - gurl configurations that are local to a project
 - Pass in proto files as an arg instead of as a configuration

+### Contributing to gURL
+There's a lot of potential work to be done for gURL and we welcome contributions.

+#### How to Contribute
+If you're interested in contributing, first look through gURL's [issues](https://github.com/wearefair/gurl/issues) and [pull requests](https://github.com/wearefair/gurl/pulls) for anything that might be similar (there's no reason to unnecessarily duplicate work).

+If you don't see anything listed, feel free to open an issue or pull request to open up a discussion.

 ### Special Thanks
 Huge props to [jhump](https://github.com/jhump) for his [protoreflect](https://github.com/jhump/protoreflect) package, which gurl makes heavy use of.